c-conone/c-conone.github.io/subpage_3/README.md

 ### 3-Minute Story

 > *What was the costliest shipment WD-40 made last quarter?
-If you had to pause and think—or wait for an invoice to tell you—you’re not alone.
-Your company is flying blind when it comes to transportation costs.
-This isn’t due to negligence, but because the data arrives too late to act on.*
+If you had to pause and think, or wait for an invoice to tell you, then you are not the only one.
+Your company is currently flying blind when it comes to transportation costs.
+But you are not the only ones; this is happening across industries, not because of a lack of care but due to the fact that the data simply arrives way too late in order to be able to respond to it.*
 >
-> *Multiple departments are impacted: finance can’t forecast, procurement can’t negotiate, and leadership lacks visibility.
-Our consulting team is building a predictive cost estimation model that delivers actionable insights within days of shipment initiation.
-It’s not just a rough guess—it’s a tailored breakdown by division, vendor, and mode, built on your historical data and designed to integrate into your planning workflows.*
+> *Here at WD-40, multiple departments are being affected by shipments and invoices.
+Just think of all the budgeting headaches this creates: the finance department can’t forecast, the procurement team can’t negotiate, and leadership is blind to the bigger picture.
+That’s where we can assist.*
 >
+> *Our consulting team is developing a predictive cost estimation model that gives you visibility within a designated time frame of shipment initiation.
+Not just a rough guess, but a comprehensive breakdown by division, vendor, and mode.
+It’s built on your historical data, tailored to your operations, and designed to integrate seamlessly into your planning workflows.
-> *This solution empowers WD-40 to allocate costs before invoices arrive, maintain transparency across divisions, and make smarter decisions in real time.*
+This solution isn’t just about analytics; it’s about empowerment and strategic advantage.
+Imagine being able to allocate your costs before invoices arrive, maintain transparency across divisions, in real time, and make smarter decisions across the supply chain.*

 ### Storyboard